yunong/node-ldapjs-sync/README.md

     scope : one of "base" / "one" / "sub". (most cases sub would be used) filter : filter used for the replicated entries.

-The dn and filter fields allow the replication of only a portion of a ldap directory.
+The dn and filter fields of the url are used to specify which parts of the remote directory tree to replicate.
+This allows for selective replication of parts of a directory tree.

 ## Pool Configs